 Analyze your year’s spending: Take some time to go through the spending you did this year.
 If you have online banking, your bank may help you by having your statement available.
 Use a budgeting program to categorize how you spent your money, and see how it stacked up against your budget.
 Did you stay within your budget?
 You can make some adjustments to next year’s budget as you see fit.

-Look for further opportunities at work: You have been working hard this year at work, and it may be the right time to ask for a promotion or raise.
+Look for further opportunities at work: You have been working hard at work, and it may be the right time to ask for a promotion or raise.
 Consider your progress this year, and set up a meeting with your supervisor to discuss your growth with the company.
 That would be a great way to start off the new year.

 Don’t miss open enrollment: If your job offers medical and health benefits, open enrollment may be closing before the end of the year.
 If you’re not already taking advantage of the benefits, you’ll want to enroll yourself and/or your family members before the deadline.